 - Fallacy 2: The global victory of capitalism is a victory for democracy and the market economy — which is the fairest and most efficient mechanism for allocating economic resources.Reality: Democracy and market economies are exactly what we should be seeking, because they are the foundation of equitable, self-organizing societies.
 Unfortunately, capitalism is the mortal enemy of both.
 Capitalism is by definition a system that concentrates economic power in the hands of the few to the exclusion of the many — creating an illusion in the minds of power holders that it is an engine of prosperity rather than an engine of destruction and upward redistribution.

 Human rights and political sovereignty reside in real persons on the basis of one person one vote.
-Civic associations facilitate the practice of direct democracy.
-Public funding of elections and free access for political candidates to media minimize the role of money in elections.
+[Not the gerry-mandered manipulation that now passes for democracy.]
+Civic associations facilitate the practice of direct democracy [Operating at greatly decentralised level – wherein the people can remain engaged ] Public funding of elections and free access for political candidates to media minimize the role of money in elections.

 Economic life centers on well regulated, self-organizing markets that function within a strong ethical culture of cooperation and mutual responsibility.
 Some call it the mindful market economy.
 Firms are human-scale and owned by real human stakeholders — their workers, customers, suppliers, and community members.
 There are many forms of enterprise, including proprietorships, cooperatives, partnerships, and stakeholder owned corporations — but the once common publicly traded, limited-liability corporation no longer exists.